 Visit Pfau Long Architecture to see more of his work.

 Remodelista: Who are your design idols?

 Peter Pfau: Aeronautical inventor Paul MacCready (above) and industrial designer Raymond Loewy.

 RM: Seminal professional moment?

-Above: Building my own house recently (and paying the bills) has given me a whole new perspective on my clients and their concerns.
+Pfau: Building my own house (and paying the bills) has given me a whole new perspective on my clients and their concerns.

 RM: What is the most important thing you've learned in your career?